interfacerproject/interfacer-docs/docs/pages/components.md

 * The data is modeled using the [Valueflows](https://www.valueflo.ws/): an ontology designed to facilitate internetworking of software projects that handle economic transactions.

 #### Distributed caching and sharding
-* FabCityOS uses [Zenswarm-storage](/pages/zenswarm-storage.md) as a distrbuted caching and sharding engine for images, document and information.
+* FabCityOS uses [Zenswarm-storage](/pages/zenswarm-storage.md) as a distrbuted caching and sharding engine for images, documents and information.
 Designed to work as CDN, it can scale easily and deliver data faster

 #### W3C-DID
 * Users' digital identities (DID) are stored and distributed using the [W3C-DID](https://www.w3.org/TR/did-core/) standard.
 For each user a W3C-DID document is stored: the document contains no private or sensitive information about the user (no name, email or other) making the whole platform GDPR compliant by design.